You have one of the following two use cases:

 If you want a basic black-and-white QR Code, go for the standard QR Code.
-But if the QR Codes are promotional or customer-facing, choose one of the custom design options.
+But if your use case is promotional or customer-facing, choose one of the other two design options.

-Also note that customized QR Codes attract 50-70% more scans as compared to plain black-and-white ones.
+Also, custom QR Codes attract 50-100% more scans than plain black-and-white ones.

 6. Specify Batch name and other details

 After you finalize the design of your QR Code, a window will pop up prompting you to specify the batch name.
 In the same window, you will also get an option to choose how you wish to export the QR Codes:

 On selecting this option, you can export the QR Codes as images (in a zip folder) in the following formats—PNG, JPG, EPS, SVG.
 You also need to specify the image size in inches, cm, or pixels.

 On selecting this option, you can export the QR Codes as label PDFs.
 Here you will get the option to choose the layout of the labels i.e. labels per sheet as per label size.